dainst/idai-field/server/README.md

 ```

 ### Phoenix Server

+FieldHub is written in [Elixir](https://elixir-lang.org/) with the [Phoenix Framework](https://www.phoenixframework.org/).

+FieldHub tries to follow the Elixir and Phoenix conventions when it comes to naming and directory structure.
+For detailed guides please consult the official documentation.

+### Project setup

 Install dependencies, finish the CouchDB setup as single node and seed a project and user.
 This is a custom command defined in `aliases` in [mix.exs](mix.exs).

 ```bash